News + Articles

 Step 4: Local Anesthesia for Comfort

 Important: Never attempt to remove the bridge at home.
-Doing so can damage the bridge, your teeth, or surrounding tissues.
+Doing so can damage the bridge, your natural teeth, or the surrounding soft tissues.

 Can All Types of Dental Bridges Be Recemented?

-What Are the Risks of Removing and Recementing a Dental Bridge?
+Risks of Removing and Recementing a Dental Bridge

 While recementing a bridge is often effective, some risks may affect long-term results.